texture/icebox/README.md

 * TransactionQR: Generate QR Code, Quick Look

-When spending from the cold addresses it's also good to have a workflow that reads a QR code and copies the corresponding info to the Clipboard.
+When spending from the cold addresses it's also good to have a workflow in the Workflow app that reads a QR code of the destination address and copies the corresponding info to the Clipboard.
+This is to avoid having to type in the destination address manually **which you should NEVER do.**